 creates the structures and defines the responsibilities and procedures for well-functioning quality management; and

 encompasses the promotion of sustainable development and responsibility.
 In addition, the university’s enterprise architecture constitutes part of leadership and quality work.
-The enterprise architecture is explained in more detail in the recommendation of the Advisory Committee on Information Management in Public Administration.
+The enterprise architecture that includes not only the university's all tasks and processes, but also the data and information needed or produced in university's day-to-day operation as well as information systems, is explained in more detail in the recommendation of the Advisory Committee on Information Management in Public Administration.

 The university regards quality management as an integral part of strategic leadership.
 This is illustrated in the figure below.